vik975/CleaningDataProject/README.md

 Step 3: Set the the working directory to the location of run_anaysis.R script and source the script.

-Step 4: Two output files named "merged_data.txt" and "data_with_means.txt" will be created in working directory.
+Step 4: Two output files named "joined_data.txt" and "means_data.txt" will be created in working directory.